xonq/tutorials/funannotate.md

 ```

 ### 3. Install external software.
-Note that when you install software with an environment activated, you may be creating a dependency on your environment – in other words, you may have to activate the environment to use the new software.
-If you wish to deactivate your environment or activate another, run `conda deactivate` beforehand.
+Note that when you install software with an environment activated, you may create a dependency on your environment – in other words, the new software may rely on your environment, so it needs to be active to use the new software.
+If you wish to deactivate your environment or activate another, run `conda deactivate`.

 #### GeneMark
 I recommend using someone else’s installation.
 You need to accept the licensing at http://topaz.gatech.edu/GeneMark/license_download.cgi and then run the code below.
 If you wish to install your own, you must follow the instructions on the website.